openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ## Summary

 This document proposes a solution and a delivery plan for scraping, querying and alerting on metrics related to Red Hat Managed Services running in OSD clusters.
-The proposed solution is not intended to complement the existing monitoring stack managed by the Cluster Monitoring Operator, nor used directly by Customers at this moment.
+The proposed solution is not intended to complement the existing monitoring stack managed by the Cluster Monitoring Operator, nor used directly by customers at this moment.

 ## Glossary